Random motion on finite rings, I: commutative rings: Open Questions

 \section{Open Questions}

-In this work, we have studied algebraic and probabilistic properties of a natural Markov chain on a finite commutative ring, where the addition probabilities are uniformly random and the multiplication probabilities are arbitrary.
-A natural generalisation of these results would be to cases where the addition probabilities are more general.
-Preliminary experimentation suggests that a result of the flavour of Theorem~\ref{thm:spectrum-general} will not hold if the addition probabilities are also completely arbitrary, but one can conceivably come up with an addition distribution that is not uniform where the eigenvalues continue to be simple functions of the parameters.
+In this work, we have studied algebraic and probabilistic properties of two natural Markov chains on a finite commutative ring.
+When the multiplication probabilities are uniform, several pertinent questions about the stationary distribution remain unanswered.

-With regard to the stationary distribution for $(\Xu n)_{n \in \mathbb{Z}_+}$, several questions remain unanswered.
 In particular, one can consider the least common denominator of the stationary probabilities, informally called the {\em partition function}.
 For instance, the partition function for the finite chain rings studied in Section~\ref{sec:stat-dist-finite-chain} is given, using Theorem~\ref{thm:stat-dist-finite-chain}, by